-An important property of waves (radio, sound, water, or otherwise) is that they can interfere with one another.
-Here's a Veritasium video showing two waves in a pond that interfere so that in some places, the waves are higher, and in other places, there's almost no wave.
+An important property of waves (radio, sound, water, quantum mechanical!, or otherwise) is that they can interfere with one another.
+Here's a Veritasium video showing two waves in a pond that interfere with each other.
+In some places, the waves add up, in other places, they cancel out.
 The section to watch is between 4:33 and 5:17.

-Here's a computer animation from Mikipedia showing the same principle:
+Here's a computer animation from (a) Wikipedia showing the same principle: